ucan-wg/invocation/README.md

 ### 3.1.1 Command

 The Command (`cmd`) field MUST contain a concrete operation that can be sent to the Resource.
 This field can be thought of as the message or trait being sent to the resource.
-Note that _unlike_ a UCAN Delegation [Ability], which includes heirarchy, an Operation MUST be fully concrete.
+Note that _unlike_ a UCAN Delegation [Ability], which includes hierarchy, an Operation MUST be fully concrete.

 ### 3.1.2 Arguments